C-RAN Antenna Systems and Enterprise DAS

 Era makes in-building wireless solutions simpler to install, easier to manage and less expensive to operate—all while giving operators, neutral hosts and enterprises the room they need to grow as new technologies and applications come to market.

 For discrete areas—such as standalone office buildings that require a dedicated head-end—CommScope’s ION-E enterprise DAS is an ideal solution.
 Because it shares Era’s all-digital architecture and use of standard IT cabling, it simplifies solution design and implementation.
-Era and ION-E are fully compatible with each other.
-Both systems can be combined within a single deployment, providing even more flexibility.

 The system consists of the following components (refer to diagram below):